Merrokitsune/Ronstation-Rules/rulesdraft.md

 Administrators can override rules or make interpretations if they deem it in the best interest of the current round, server, and/or community at large.
 However, administrators must answer for use of this privilege and be subject to accountability when doing so.

 ## C2: Don't be a jerk!
 Please be nice and respectful to each other and don't argue.
-Intentionally seeking to demean others due to their actual or perceived race, sex, gender, disability, orientation or the like is counterproductive and therefore prohibited.
+Intentionally seeking to demean or inciting hatred towards others due to their actual or perceived race, sex, gender, disability, orientation or the like is counterproductive and therefore strictly prohibited.
 Do not try to ruin someone else’s good time.
 Being a jerk in-character is fine to a point, but being a jerk out of character is not welcome.

-Speciesism is prohibited, due to causing issues, especially if done to new players.
+Speciesism (discrimination against other races) is prohibited, due to causing issues, especially if done to new players.

 ## C3: Please no erotic roleplay, shock content, or any other sexually suggestive content or themes.
 Generally, avoid anything that can come off as erotic.
 Don't say things like, “They're raping me!”.
 Lighter forms of affection like hugs and kisses are appropriate, as long as they are platonic.
 Leeway is given to insults.
 Just don't push it too much.